MicrosoftDocs/visualstudio-docs/docs/install/create-a-network-installation-of-visual-studio.md

 ## Maintaining your layout

-It is a best practice to periodically update your Visual Studio layout to the latest secure version of the product.
+It's a best practice to periodically update your Visual Studio layout to the latest secure version of the product.
 This will ensure that the layout can be used both as an installation point as well as an update source for client installations.
 The following section describes the most common or useful layout maintenance operations.

 If you host a layout on a network file share, you may want to download an updated layout to a private local share (for example, c:\VSLayoutUpdate) and then, after all of the updated content is downloaded, copy it to your layout network file share (for example, \\server\products\VS).
-If you don't do this, there is a possibility that any users who happen to run setup while you are updating the layout might get a mismatch of content from the layout because it was not yet completely updated.
+If you don't do this, users who happen to run setup while you're updating the layout might get a mismatch of content from the layout because it wasn't yet completely updated.

 ### Update the layout to the most current version of the product